Video Game Review: Yonder: The Cloud Catcher Chronicles

 As an unnamed hero you end up shipwrecked on Gemea, an island inhabited by friendly folks and critters that are being intruded upon by a mysterious fog known as the murk.
 In the broadest sense, it’s your quest to discover the origin of the murk, learn how to eliminate it and then go about assembling and/or repairing the devices necessary to do so.

 Cut scenes and conversations move the plot forward, but there isn’t much meat on the bone.
 It’s enough to push you from one primary mission to the next and little more.
-In addition to the main quest there are a number of secondary objectives from NPCs.
+In addition to the main quest there is a number of secondary objectives from NPCs.
 Clearing the main path and “finishing the game” is only a fraction of what Yonder has to offer, however.

 Collecting resources is the entry point into the crafting side of the game.
 You’ll do work as a tailor, build with wood and stone, cook meals, mix potions and more.
-Some of those items can be used on working farms that you’ll unlock where you can domesticate wild animals and hire workers.
+Some of those items can be used on working farms that you’ll unlock in which you can domesticate wild animals and hire workers.
 There are also sprites to collect — the number you’ve located serves as a barrier to advancement into new areas — and cats to be found.
 There’s quite a bit to do…

 …except that there kind of isn’t.
 All those things exist in such a superficial fashion that you’re likely to grow tired of them well before the game wants you to.
 OK, you can build new and better fences and feeding troughs for your livestock, but to what end?
 There’s nothing to really do on the farm, and the level of customization is dwarfed by the likes of Dragon Quest Builders, much less Minecraft.